10 Anime With Compelling Female Characters to Enjoy

 9. Violet Evergarden

 What do you do when your purpose in life is taken away from you?
 And the only person who mattered is gone?
-That’s the question posed in Violet Evergarden, an anime about a young woman who was raised as a tool for warfare but taught humanity, empathy, and love by a man who was lost before the war came to an end.
+That’s the question posed in Violet Evergarden, an anime about a young woman who was raised as a tool for warfare but was taught humanity, empathy and love by a man who was lost before the war came to an end.
 Without a war to fight and a major to guide her, Violet is like a lost child.
 After her arms, also lost in battle, are replaced by mechanical ones, she finds a job at the postal service writing letters to patrons’ loved ones.
 Her one purpose is now to understand love—the concept and the feeling—as the major had attempted to instill in her.

 Violet Evergarden, aside from perhaps being the most beautifully drawn anime ever produced, presents us with a woman who has been shown the world as crafted by men.
 Men go to war, men teach her to read and write, and men show her love.
-But now, as peace settles, Violet must make a life of her own; she must seek purpose, love, and understanding on her own terms.
+But now, as peace settles, Violet must make a life of her own; she must seek purpose, love and understanding on her own terms.
 It’s a subtle treatise on the autonomy of women in a world governed by men, all the while being a character-driven story about navigating an ever-changing and often frightening world.

-Where to watch
+- Where to watch: Netflix

 10. Made in Abyss